overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 - This helps in easy stubbing of this dependency without the need for a mock, and we get the same benefits that we discussed in [Separate Static from Signal](#separate-static-from-Signal)

-## Testability First, Test Coverage follows
+## Testability First, Test Coverage follows 🐕

-- Notice, I used the word _Testability_ than _Test Coverage_.
+- Notice, I use the word _Testability_ over _Test Coverage_.
 - Testability indicates how precisely you can hit a component without the need to mock a lot of things or know it's internals.
 - Test coverage is just a metric.
 It's very much possible to achieve 100% Test coverage without your code being testable.
 Such synthetic-coverage of-course is useless.